Managing special occasions

 Let yourself be sad

 It can help to take some time out to remember them.
-Everyone’s different and will have a different way of doing that, but here’s some ideas:
+Everyone’s different and will have a different way of doing that, but here are some ideas:

 - find a quiet place to remember all the good things about the person